aerni/statamic-social-links/README.md

 # SocialLinks ![Statamic](https://flat.badgen.net/badge/Statamic/3.0+/FF269E)
-This addon provides an easy way to generate social sharing links for channels like Facebook, Twitter and more.
+This addon provides an easy way to create social profile and sharing links for channels like Facebook, Twitter and more.

 ## Installation
 Install the addon using Composer.